Museum of the Origins of Man

 (drawing by Squier and Davis, 1848).

-Constructed at the top of a hill, with build up of stones.
+Built on top of a hill, with an accumulation of stones.

 Dating: 500 years ago!

-It depicts a Colibri, the smallest bird of the American continent, which is still in the air to feed the nectar of flowers.
+It represents a hummingbird, the smallest bird of the American continent, which, standing still in flight, feeds on the nectar of flowers.

-The interpretation on the work's use by scholars is that of a "sacred journey" for a procession of collective prayer.
-From the image you can imagine an enormous size in length and width, thus exceeding the North American mounds.
+The interpretation of scholars on the use of this work is that of a "sacred path" for a procession of collective prayer.
+From the image one can imagine the enormous size in length and width, therefore superior to North American mounds.